ruiner189/Promethium/README.md

 # Promethium
-**This Mod Does NOT work on the Demo.
+**This Mod does NOT work on the Demo.
 It is for the Early Access version of the Game**

 The goal of the mod is to offer balance changes, new mechanics, and QoL features.
 It is currently in development, so please report any bugs found!